eliashossain001/DiabetesModel_Deployment/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Clone the repo and extract it ....
+To access this project, first Clone the repository and extract in your local PC.

 ### Prerequisites

 This is the list of things you need to use the software and how to install them.
 * Python
 ```
-Version python 3.8 <
+Version python 3.8 >
 ```
 * Pandas
 * sklearn